vmanh-cmc/DemoWeather/README.md

 # DemoWeather
-- Build project will android studio to test
+- Build project will Android Studio to test
 - Project has been designed to extend in the future
   + We make full use of Clean Architecture and MVVM
   + Models are designed to be reused